mspnp/aks-baseline/docs/deploy/04-networking.md

    The hub deployment emits the following output:

-      - `hubVnetId` - which you'll will query in future steps when creating connected regional spokes.
+      - `hubVnetId` - which you'll query in future steps when creating connected regional spokes.
 Such as, `/subscriptions/[id]/resourceGroups/rg-enterprise-networking-hubs-eastus2/providers/Microsoft.Network/virtualNetworks/vnet-eastus2-hub`

 1. Capture the output from the hub network deployment that will be required in later steps.